Tyler Naquin Preview, Player Props: White Sox vs. Padres

-The Chicago White Sox and Tyler Naquin, who went 0-for-1 last time out, battle Michael Wacha and the San Diego Padres at Guaranteed Rate Field, Saturday at 7:10 PM ET.
+After going 0-for-2 in his most recent game, Tyler Naquin and the Chicago White Sox take on the San Diego Padres (who will start Pedro Avila) at 3:10 PM ET on Sunday.

-In his most recent game he had a hitless showing (0-for-1) against the Diamondbacks.
+In his previous game he had a hitless showing (0-for-2) against the Padres.

 Sportsbook Promo Codes